rdbliss/rdbliss.github.io/_posts/2024-11-02-you-should-vote-for-kamala-harris.md

 sting to vote for "lying Kamala."
 Maybe someday I can convince you that you should become a Democrat.
 Or, who knows, maybe in 2028 Republicans will nominate a new Reagan and you can convince me to get on board.
-Maybe we can even agree to pass some voter ID laws before the midterms[^ID]!
-For now, let's just agree to get back on track.
+Maybe we can even agree to pass some voter ID laws before the midterms![^ID] For now, let's just agree to get back on track.

 [^ID]: Because we have a [*real good* track record](https://en.wikipedia.org/wiki/Real_ID_Act) enforcing laws about ID.